rwilson504/Blogger/powerplatform-custom-connector-voice-monkey/powerplatform-custom-connector-voice-monkey.md

    - After creating the device, it will appear in your list of devices within the Alexa app on your phone.
 You may need to refresh the devices or rescan to see the new addition.
     ![Alexa Device](https://github.com/rwilson504/Blogger/assets/7444929/7a3c83c8-b693-4dc6-9e1b-47e02577ac57)

+5. **Obtaining API Credentials**
+   - Under the `Settings -> API Credentials` section copy your API token which will be used in Power Automate to create your connection.
 ### Setting Up the Alexa Routine:

 ![Alexa Routine](https://github.com/rwilson504/Blogger/assets/7444929/9b33ae6d-dadc-4e62-b0b6-82c3659858ed)